Storyboardslee/FALAFL/README.md

-# `FALAFL`
-`FALAFL`: FAir muLti-sAmple Feature sELection.
+# `FALAFL`: FAir muLti-sAmple Feature sELection.

-Welcome to the repository for `FALAFL`[^2], an algorithmic approach based on combinatorial optimization and designed to perform feature selection in sequencing data which ensures a balanced selection of features from all patient samples in a cohort.
+Welcome to the repository for `FALAFL` (FAir muLti-sAmple Feature sELection)[^2], an algorithmic approach based on combinatorial optimization and designed to perform feature selection in sequencing data which ensures a balanced selection of features from all patient samples in a cohort.

 ![Schema Figure for FALAFL](/assets/falafl_sysarch.png)